-Dr. Cho has also recently appeared in Thailand and Cambodia, performing both Korean Art Songs and Italian opera arias.
-Her solo appearances in Europe have included concerts in Italy, France, Austria, Germany, Luxembourg, and the Czech Republic, the Slovak Republic, Israel, Canada, and her native Korea.
-On the national level, her performances took place in several cities including in New York City (Carnegie Hall, Lincoln Center, Alice Tully Hall).
+In September 2014, Dr. Cho has presented recitals in Vienna, Budapest, and Florence.
+Her other previous international solo appearances have included concerts in Italy, Austria, France, Germany, Luxembourg, China, Thailand, Cambodia, the Czech Republic, the Slovak Republic, Israel, Canada, and her native Korea.
+On the national level, her performances took place in several cities including in New York City (Carnegie Hall, Lincoln Center’s Alice Tully Hall, and Merkin Hall).

-Kyoung Cho’s areas of specialization include Korean Art Songs, Italian opera arias, and the music of contemporary composers.
-Her recent CD recordings on Korean Art Songs CD, published by Centaur Records and Italian Opera Arias CD, published by the Italian SonArt Records Company have been critically acclaimed in the US, Korea, and Italy.
+As a versatile artist, her areas of specialization include Korean Art Songs, opera, oratorio, and art songs of contemporary composers.
+Her CD recordings on Korean Art Songs CD, published by Centaur Records and Italian Opera Arias CD, published by the Italian SonArt Records Company have been critically acclaimed in the US, Korea, and Italy.
 Dr. Cho was featured in an interview to introduce Korean Art Songs by “Vocal Point” on classical music station WCNY-FM 91.3, New York NPR station and this interview aired on June 28, 2014.

 In addition to receiving a number of awards from national and international organizations and competitions, she received twelve research grants from USF since 2007.

 As a teacher, she has presented voice master classes in China, Korea, Thailand, Luxembourg, and several cities in the U.S. Her former students have been accepted into the Manhattan School of Music, the Mannes College of Music, the Eastman School of Music, the Peabody Conservatory, Yale University, and other prestigious institutions.